dymaxionlabs/azst/README.md

 Download the `.zip` file, extract it, and add the directory to your PATH.

-**Note**: Manual installation requires AzCopy to be installed separately from [https://aka.ms/downloadazcopy](https://aka.ms/downloadazcopy), or you can run the installation script to automatically download AzCopy v10.30.1.
+**Note**: The installation script automatically downloads AzCopy v10.30.1 for Linux, macOS, and Windows (when run in Git Bash, WSL, or similar shell environments).
+For manual installation, AzCopy can be installed separately from [https://aka.ms/downloadazcopy](https://aka.ms/downloadazcopy).

 ### Build from Source